 Pelosi is of Italian-American descent.
 Her father, Thomas D’Alesandro Jr., was a Democratic U.S. Congressman from Maryland, and a Mayor of Baltimore.
 Pelosi’s brother, Thomas D’Alesandro III., also a Democrat, was mayor of Baltimore from 1967 to 1971.
 He declined to run for a second term.
 She graduated from Trinity College in Washington DC, with a B.A. in political science.
 She married American businessman Paul Pelosi in 1963.

-Real Estate Ventures & Nancy Pelosi’s Net Worth
+Real Estate Ventures & Nancy Pelosi’s Fortune

 In a nutshell, it all comes down to real estate.
 As it turns out, she and her husband have been heavily involved in real estate for several years.
 She actually owns a number of different properties, including several commercial properties that are used as apartment buildings or as office space for corporations.
 In addition, she has several other properties that can be used as vacation homes or in certain circumstances, homes that are rented out to other tenants.
 Make no mistake about it, she doesn’t rent what you might consider a typical, modest home out to everyday citizens.
 The properties that she is involved with are extremely high-end and they bring a premium price.
 That’s precisely how she has accumulated so much money over the years.

 It’s also worth noting that the $120 million isn’t just counted in cash alone.
 As a matter of fact, all of the property that she owns is counted as assets in her net worth, so it’s not fully understood just exactly how big her bank account itself is.
 What is understood is that if she were to need money at a fairly rapid pace, she has a lot of assets at her disposal that she could choose to liquidate.
 However, money doesn’t seem to be a problem for her so many people speculate that her bank account is fairly large.
-If you really wanted to break it all down, you could track all of the property she owns and then determine the worth of each one, but most people are willing to take the net worth of $120 million at face value and leave it at that.
+If you really wanted to break it all down, you could track all of the property she owns and then determine the worth of each one.
+However, most people are willing to take Nancy Pelosi’s net worth of $120 million at face value and leave it at that.

 Her Husband’s Portfolio & Net Worth